OASES-project/CCL-results/report/CCL-DT4S-Final-Report.md

 <a id="database-export"></a>
 ### Database Export

-The pylcaio package includes a function to export the hybridized database object, a class object of the pylcaio package (a dictionary of DataFrames and sparse NumPy Arrays) to Brightway.
+The pylcaio package includes a function to export the hybridized database object, an archive produced by the pylcaio package which includes a dictionary of DataFrames and sparse NumPy Arrays to Brightway.
 However, the required matching functions were never tested, currently throw an error related to a mismatch of impact factor names between the Exoinvent LCI and the Exiobase IO databases and thereby preclude the completion of the export function.

 To overcome this challenge, we developed a new set of functions building on [Brightway datapackages](https://github.com/brightway-lca/bw_processing) and [IO table databases](https://github.com/brightway-lca/brightway2-data/blob/4.0.DEV19/bw2data/backends/iotable/backend.py#L16 ) to export EXIOBASE in a compatible and consistent way.